elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 ### Flush timeout

 Agents SHOULD NOT wait for a successful flush indefinitely.
-In the edge case where the extension takes too much time to respond (e.g. if there's a lenghy GC pause), the `flush` method should return after a timeout.
+In the edge case where the extension takes too much time to respond (e.g. if there's a lengthy GC pause), the `flush` method should return after a timeout.

 The default timeout is 1s.